wspi/bell.js/docs/design-notes.md

 ![](img/periodicity.png)

-Metrics reality are always with periodicity, the marked point on the picture above should be an anomaly, so bell only picks datapoints with same 'phase' to feed the analyzer.
+Reality metrics are always with periodicity, the marked point on the picture above should be an anomaly (it should be much smaller at this time), so bell only picks datapoints with same "phase" to feed the analyzer.

 Anomalous Serverity Trending